fygar256/reverse_polish_notation_calculator/README.md

-# rpn

-逆ポーランド記法（Reverse Polish Notation;RPN)の電卓です。

-chmod +x revp.pyで実行権を付けて動かして下さい。

-引数の式はコマンドラインに、revp.py 10 20 +のように、スペースで区切って入力して下さい。

-エラーチェックはしてませんので、誤った文字列を渡すと、pythonがエラーを返します。
+# Reverse Polish Notation (RPN) calculator.

+Please use chmod +x revp.py to run it with execution rights.

+Enter the argument expressions on the command line, separated by spaces, as in revp.py 10 20 +.

+No error checking is done, so if you pass an incorrect string, python will return an error.